1NF053C/op/packages/blog/src/about/index.md

 ## about my work
 - What I do: provide value to stakeholders by building and testing software.
-- How I do it: I exceed expectations & try to have fun doing it.
+- How I've done it: exceed expectations & have fun doing it.
 Never fired nor laid off.
-- Currently: Continuing my education and freelancing.
-Plz ask for references.
+- Present: Continuing my education and freelancing.
+Feel free to ask for references.

 ### Tech Interests